AIMA Processing Times 2026: Golden Visa Backlog Update

 This is longer than the historical average during the SEF era, when processing times of 6 to 9 months were common.
 However, the trend is improving.
 Throughout 2025 and into 2026, AIMA has made measurable progress in reducing the backlog, and processing times have been gradually shortening.

-It is important to note that these timelines can vary significantly depending on the complexity of your application, the completeness of your documentation, the specific AIMA office handling your case, and the current volume of applications in the queue.
+these timelines can vary significantly depending on the complexity of your application, the completeness of your documentation, the specific AIMA office handling your case, and the current volume of applications in the queue.

 Why the Backlog Exists